Rishab2000/Design-Interview-Questions/README.md

 Please be as detailed as possible with the information you want to contribute.
 Although any contributions are appreciated!

-To add your experience, either create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) adhering to the guidelines or [create an issue](https://github.com/Rishab2000/Design-Interview-Questions/issues) with all the revenant details.
+To add your experience, either create [an issue](https://github.com/Rishab2000/Design-Interview-Questions/issues) with all the revenant details or a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) adhering to the guidelines.

 A more accessible version of this information is in the works!
 I'm sorry if I had to make you create a Github account :'(